What Sellers Should Know Before Choosing a Realtor In Albuquerque

 - How do you advise sellers when market conditions change?

-Strong communication becomes especially important during inspections, appraisal negotiations, financing delays, and contract contingencies.
+I am committed to clear and timely communication, which becomes especially important during inspections, appraisal negotiations, financing delays, and contract contingencies.

 Marketing Is About Strategy, Not Just Photos